-US Wind is evaluating three existing substations as a POI.
-DPL's Indian River 230 kV substation (Indian River Substation), located near Millsboro, Delaware, is the proposed POI for the Project.
+US Wind proposes to interconnect to DPL's Indian River 230 kV substation (Indian River Substation), located near Millsboro, Delaware.
 An aerial view of the Indian River Substation can be seen in Figure 2-19.
 The Indian River Substation is located adjacent to the Indian River Power Station.
 An expansion of the substation of up to 2 acres is expected to accommodate the new capacity and required transformers, breakers, switch and control gear.